Blurdroid/super-store-data-modelling/README.md

 - **ShipID**: Unique identifier for each Ship.
 - **ShipDate**: date of  the Ship.
 - **AdressID**: unique ID of Each Address.

-## Data Preprocessing

-### Steps Involved:
-1. **Data Cleaning**: Handling missing values, removing duplicates, and correcting data types.
-2. **Data Transformation**: Normalizing and aggregating data as needed.
-3. **Data Integration**: Merging data from different sources into a unified format.

-## Data Loading

-The preprocessed data is loaded into a relational database management system (RDBMS).
-The loading process involves:

-- Creating tables and defining relationships.
-- Inserting data into the tables.
-- Indexing key columns to improve query performance.

 ## Data Validation and Quality Checks